HariSekhon/Knowledge-Base/travel.md

   good, fries were a small portion though.
 This is expensive for local standards at £8 for a burger and fries, that's 4x what you can eat street for for

+#### Pattaya

+Beach town.

+##### Getting to Pattaya from Bangkok

+Getting to Pattaya from Bangkok will cost you 1500-2000BHT or you can just taxi to the bus station for 100-20BHT and then take a coach for 131 BHT, but annoyingly they'll charge you an extra 40BHT for a large suitcase, and 20BHT for a small hand luggage sized suitcase at boarding time.

 ### Turkey

 Inflation and rent prices make this not a good value for money destination.